 Like his older brother William, Harry benefited from his mother, Diana Princess of Wales’s, insistence that her sons should live as normal a life as possible.
 Despite his parents' estrangement, Harry enjoyed accompanying his mother on a range of trips – from visits to AIDS hospices to excursions to Disneyland.
 Harry's parents first took him on a royal tour, to Italy, in 1985, and he travelled extensively with his parents before their divorce.

-When his mother died in a car crash in 1997, Harry accompanied his father, brother, grandfather, and uncle –Earl Spencer – as they walked behind her funeral cortege.
+When his mother died in a car crash in 1997, Harry accompanied his father, brother, grandfather, and maternal uncle – Earl Spencer – as they walked behind her funeral cortege.

 Harry attended Eton and gained A-Levels in art and geography.
 He excelled in sports, developing his passion for polo and rugby union.

 He spent his gap year working on a cattle ranch in Australia and travelled to Lesotho were he worked with orphaned children.

 In 2005 Harry entered the Royal Military Academy in Sandhurst, completed his training and within a year was commissioned into the Blues and Royals.
 By 2008 he had been promoted to the rank of lieutenant.

 When it was announced in February 2007 that Harry was being deployed on the front line in Iraq, there was considerable controversy.
 The prince was passionately keen to serve on active duty, and at first the army supported him, but by May it had become apparent that several groups had already made threats against the prince, who was seen as a high-value target.
 The prince could only accept the army's decision not to deploy him but his disappointment was palpable.

 In 2008 it was revealed, following intense media speculation, that Harry had been secretly deployed in Helmand province in Afghanistan as a Forward Air Controller, where he helped Gurkha troops repel a Taliban attack.